Roni Porokara

-Roni Porokara (born 12 December 1983) is a Finnish former international footballer.
+Roni Porokara (born 12 December 1983) is a Finnish entrepreneur and a former international footballer, who is currently working in a real estate business.

 Club career

 FC Hämeenlinna

 On 15 May 2003, at age 19, Roni Porokara made his league debut in a match between FC Hämeenlinna and KuPS.
 During his two-year spell with Hämeenlinna, he made 46 league appearances and scored 6 goals.

 FC Honka

 He joined FC Honka in 2005, and played there until the end of 2007, making 76 league appearances and scoring 24 goals.

 Örebro SK

 In 2008, Porokara moved to the Swedish Premier Division side Örebro SK staying there until the end of 2010, making 84 league appearances and scoring 11 goals.

 At the end of the 2009 Allsvenskan season, after playing for a year in Örebro SK, Porokara entered into negotiations with Israeli clubs, Maccabi Haifa and Maccabi Tel Aviv.
 Porokara attracted interest from Maccabi Haifa due to his eligibility to receive Israeli citizenship under the law of return.
 He was set to transfer to Maccabi Haifa in January 2010, for $700,000, but the deal fell through.

 In August 2010, Porokara attracted interest from number of clubs in Europe.
 Wigan Athletic from the Premier League was the big name out of this clubs along with Cesena from Serie A, and a few clubs from Germany, Belgium, and Switzerland.
 After Örebro finished third in 2010, Porokara announced that he would not renew his contract with the Swedes.